yulz008/PythonCalculator/README.md

 PythonCalculator

-A simple calculator implemented on python.
+A simple calculator implemented on python that demonstrate Continuous Integration via Github Workflow Action see .github/workflows.

-To demonstrate Continous Integration (CI) - Github Actions
+Each PR will trigger an action to build and tests the PR.
+This uses the Github's hosted machine to run the builds.

 ### Usage